Emotional Creative Resources for Children and Educators

 When your book is ‘perfect’ it is ready for printing.

-10. Your local printer will probably do an awesome job, especially if you are happy with black and white text and pictures.
-Call them and discuss your project and collect some quotes.
+A novel in black and white costs less to print.
+Your local printer will probably do an awesome job, especially if you are happy with black and white pictures.
+Call them and discuss your project and compare quotes.

-If you want colour, you can compare prices with your local printers or check out prices of printing in China or Malaysia or another country.
-I went through China for my first books.
+If you want colour in your book, you can compare prices with your local printers or check out prices of printing in China through Alibaba.com I went through China for my first books, but s

 Choose the printer that has the right services and price for what you want.
 Check out your printers references and ask them to send you a sample.
 You will pay for postage for the sample.

-Expect customs to cost more than the shipping and printing.
+Customs cost me more than the shipping and printing.

 Best of wishes for the success of your book.